-- 33. All employees should take seriously and treat with confidence any concerns raised about a potential fraud.
-The councils encourage reporting of suspicions and will protect those who do so (even if the suspicions are unfounded but made with good intent), as set out in the council's whistleblowing policy. - 34.
-The councils expect employees to follow any code of conduct relating to their personal professional qualifications and abide by the relevant councils' code of conduct for their staff.

-- 35. Employees must operate within Section 117 of the Local Government Act 1972, to give notice in writing of pecuniary (financial) interests in contracts relating to their council or the offer of any fees or rewards other than their proper remuneration. - 36.
+- 34. All employees should take seriously and treat with confidence any concerns raised about a potential fraud, bribery or corruption.
+The councils encourage reporting of suspicions and will protect those who do so (even if the suspicions are unfounded but made with good intent), as set out in the councils' whistleblowing policy. - 35.
+The councils expect employees to follow any code of conduct relating to their personal professional qualifications and abide by the relevant councils' code of conduct for their staff. - 36.
+Employees must operate within Section 117 of the Local Government Act 1972, to give notice in writing of pecuniary (financial) interests in contracts relating to their council or the offer of any fees or rewards other than their proper remuneration. - 37.
 All employees must declare any offers of gifts or hospitality, which are in any way related to the performance of their council duties.
-The relevant council's guidance on gifts and hospitality provides more information. - 37.
-Employees should not undertake work or activities outside their direct employment with the council if their council duties overlap in some way with their proposed work or activity, e.g. by causing a conflict of interest or by making use of material to which they have access by virtue of their council employment. - 38.
+The councils' guidance on gifts and hospitality provides more information. - 38.
+Employees should not undertake work or activities outside their direct employment with either council if their council duties overlap in some way with their proposed

+- work or activity, e.g. by causing a conflict of interest or by making use of material to which they have access by virtue of their council employment. - 39.
 Any employee wishing to undertake other employment should check with their manager whether they need permission from their head of service to do this and whether they should register the employment on an annual basis.
-If the employee needs permission the head of service should send copies of correspondence, including permission, to human resources who will record it. - 39.
-The councils encourage all staff to make voluntary declarations for all secondary employment based on the need for open government. - 40.
-As well as employment contract obligations, each employee is responsible for: - remaining aware of the policies and procedures set out at the end of this policy - their own conduct and contribution towards the safeguarding of council standards in accordance with the policies and procedures set out at the end of this policy - acting with propriety when using council resources, when handling council funds, whether they are involved with cash or payments systems, receipts or dealing with contractors or suppliers and - reporting details immediately to their line manager or the most appropriate employee if they suspect that fraud or corruption has been committed or they have seen any suspicious acts or events. - INTERNAL AUDIT - 41.
-As well as responsibilities as employees, internal audit has responsibility for: - the independent appraisal of control systems - assisting in the investigation of irregularities. - COUNCILLORS AND CO-OPTED MEMBERS OF THE COUNCIL'S COMMITTEES - 42.
-All councillors and co-optees should take seriously and treat with confidence any concerns raised about a potential fraud.
-The councils encourage reporting of suspicions and aims to protect those who do so (even if the suspicions are unfounded but made in good faith).
+If the employee needs permission the head of service should send copies of correspondence, including permission, to human resources who will record it. - 40.
+The councils encourage all staff to make voluntary declarations for all secondary employment based on the need for open government. - 41.
+As well as employment contract obligations, each employee is responsible for: - remaining aware of the policies and procedures set out at the end of this policy - their own conduct and contribution towards the safeguarding of council standards in accordance with the policies and procedures set out at the end of this policy - acting with propriety when using council resources, when handling council funds, whether they are involved with cash or payments systems, receipts or dealing with contractors or suppliers and - reporting details immediately to their line manager or the most appropriate employee if they suspect that fraud, bribery or corruption has been committed or they have seen any suspicious acts or events.